toolleeo/cli-apps/README.md

 * [antiword](https://web.archive.org/web/20071002133135/http://www.winfield.demon.nl/) - Reader and converted for the proprietary MS .doc file format.
 * [BaFi](https://mmalcek.github.io/bafi/) - Universal JSON, BSON, YAML, CSV, XML translator to ANY format using templates.
-* [catdoc](http://www.wagner.pp.ru/~vitus/software/catdoc/) - Command line converter from Microsoft Word to plain text, output is sent to the standard output.
+* [catdoc](http://www.wagner.pp.ru/~vitus/software/catdoc/) - Convert Microsoft Word files to plain text; output is sent to the standard output.
 * [hecat](https://gitlab.com/nodiscc/hecat) - A generic automation tool around data stored as plain-text YAML files.
 * [hget](https://github.com/bevacqua/hget) - A CLI to convert HTML into plain text.
 Can be used to fetch a site's HTML version and convert it into plain text, or to deliver plain text versions of your site dynamically.
 * [jsonify-resume](https://github.com/ashishbinu/jsonify-resume) - A CLI that converts resumes into JSON Resume schema.